MinushaGit/myproject/Dontreadme.txt

-This is for Git learn
+This is for Git learnd
+sdfsdfd
+fd
+fd
+fdf